Terms and Conditions

 14.1 All work will be carried out during normal working hours (7.00am-3.30pm Monday to Friday) unless otherwise stated.
 The Customer agrees that should the Customer require the Contractor to carry out any of the Works outside of the nominated hours, then the Price will be increased to reflect award penalty rates for that part of the Works performed outside of the nominated hours and the Customer shall pay the increased Price to the Contractor in accordance with the provisions of clause 7.

-15.1 Consequential, liquidated or pre ascertained damages are expressly excluded from this Agreement.
+15.1 Consequential, liquidated or pre ascertained damages are expressly excluded from these Terms and Conditions.

 16 GST REGISTRATION

-16.1 The Contractor warrants that as at the date of this Agreement, the Contractor is registered under the GST Act and that the Contractor is not aware of any circumstances existing which would require the Commissioner of Taxation to cancel the registration.
+16.1 The Contractor warrants that it is registered under the GST Act and that the Contractor is not aware of any circumstances existing which would require the Commissioner of Taxation to cancel the registration.

 17 DISPUTE RESOLUTION

-17.1 Any dispute between the Customer and the Contractor arising under, or in connection, with this agreement or any Contract between the parties, shall:
+17.1 Any dispute between the Customer and the Contractor arising under, or in connection, with these Terms and Conditions or any Contract between the parties, shall:

 17.1.1 In the first instance be referred by one party to the other and the party shall use all reasonable endeavours to resolve the difference or dispute without resort to future process; and